Being personally prepared for an emergency is only part of the solution.

 To learn more about the Multnomah County Sheriff's Citizen Patrol Program, contact Deputy Joe Graziano at email@example.com.

-The Health Reserve Corps is a voluntary unit of licensed and certified healthcare providers that will assist Multnomah County Health Department in the health and medical response during large scale public health emergencies.
+The Medical Reserve Corps is a voluntary unit of licensed and certified healthcare providers that will assist Multnomah County Health Department in the health and medical response during large scale public health emergencies.

 Community organizations partnering to meet the unmet needs of the community during a disaster.
 These organizations include the Red Cross, Salvation Army, faith-based organizations, community-based organizations (CBO), and non-governmental organizations (NGO).